 by Tony Isaacs

-(The Best Years in Life) Shingles is a viral infection caused by the varicella-zoster virus, the same virus that causes chickenpox.
+(The Best Years in Life) It is estimated that at some point in their lives 1 in every 3 Americans will be best by shingles - a viral infection caused by the varicella-zoster virus, the same virus that causes chickenpox.
 The medical term for shingles is ‘herpes zoster’.
 After you have had chickenpox, the virus becomes dormant in your nerve tissue, but it can be reactivated years later as shingles.
 It is more common in adults between the ages of 60 and 80 and those with weakened immune systems.

 Shingles spreads through your skin in the form of a rash or blister similar to chicken-pox.
 It is associated with grueling pain, itchiness, burning sensation and sometimes even numbness.
 Before the rash appears you develop pain and tenderness on a particular area of your body.
 It may sometime take more than a week before the rash appears.
 You develop red spots before it erupts into blisters.
 Shingles usually develops on one side of your body (left or right) and can also affect other parts of your body, such as the head and limbs.

 Once the blisters burst open they can often be healed within a week or two, leaving behind light scars which will soon disappear.
 While shingles may not be a deadly disease, it can be dangerous for people with weakened immune systems, such as those suffering from HIV infection or getting mainstream cancer treatments.
 Shingles are also a threat for people getting organ transplants due to the drugs used which suppress the immune system.

 When shingles rash appears on the cheek or near the eyes, it is important that you consult a medical professional as soon as possible, as shingles in the eyes can cause temporary or permanent loss of vision.

 •Pain, tingling, burning, itching, or numbness in certain areas of the body